AdaCore/spark2014/docs/lrm/source/packages.rst

-   If we ignore generic units and dispatching calls for a moment, this means that invariant checking is extended to include checking parameter values for calls from within the immediate scope of a type-invariant bearing type T which will execute (or, in the case of a dispatching call, may execute) a subprogram body which is outside of that scope.
+   If we ignore generic units and dispatching calls for a moment, this means that invariant checking is extended to include checking parameter values for calls from within the immediate scope of a type-invariant bearing type T which will execute a subprogram body which is outside of that scope.

    In the case of a dispatching call, this rule is applied to any call from inside the immediate scope of T which *might* execute a subprogram